-Per Administrative Procedure 4255\\ the student has the right to appeal a proposed dismissal action if the student thinks facts exist that warrant an exception to the dismissal action.
-The student must file the written petition of appeal with a counselor within thirty (30) days after the dismissal notification was sent.
+Per Administrative Procedure 4255 The student has the right to appeal a proposed dismissal action if the student thinks facts exist that warrant an exception to the dismissal action.
+The student must file the written petition of appeal with their counselor for review by the college Chief Student Services Officer (CSSO) within thirty (30) days after the dismissal notification was sent.
 If the student fails to file a written petition within the thirty (30) days, the student waives all future rights to appeal the dismissal action.
 It is the student's responsibility to indicate on the petition a clear statement of the grounds on which continued enrollment should be granted and to provide evidence supporting the reasons.
-Petitions will be reviewed by the college Student Services Learning Area Committee with recommendations made to the Vice President of Student Services (VPSS) for final decision.
+Petitions will be reviewed by the college CSSO.

-- 1. The student will be continued on probation until the college VPSS decides on the student's appeal. - 2.
-The decision of the college VPSS will be communicated to the student in writing within ten (10) days of receipt of the student's appeal.
+- 1. The student will be continued on probation until the college CSSO decides on the student's appeal. - 2.
+The decision of the college CSSO will be communicated to the student in writing within ten (10) days of receipt of the student's appeal.